nathangalung/Tucil3_13523139_18222130/README.md

 This program implements a solver for the Rush Hour puzzle game using the A* search algorithm.
 In Rush Hour, the player must move vehicles (represented by letters) on a grid to allow the primary vehicle (usually represented by 'P') to exit through a designated opening.

 The solver supports:
-- Multiple heuristic functions for A* search
+- Multiple algorithm and heuristic functions
 - Interactive GUI for visualization
 - CLI interface for automated solving
 - Custom puzzle input through text files